regzo2/VRCFaceTracking-Documentation/docs/source/avatar/expressions.rst

 Generally avatars should try to base their expression shapes on the base **Unified Expressions** shapes, and combine into *Blended* shapes afterward.
-Depending on the desired tracking or expression shapes available on an avatar, there are :ref:`Unified Expression Blended Shapes` that combine or simplify many of the base shapes into more compact and simplified shapes.
+Depending on the desired tracking or expression shapes available on an avatar, there are :ref:`Unified Expressions Blended Shapes` that combine or simplify many of the base shapes into more compact and simplified shapes.

-.. _Unified Expressions Base:
+.. _Unified Expressions Base Shapes:

-Unified Expressions Base
+Unified Expressions Base Shapes
 -------------------------------

 The following tables contain all base shapes that are used on avatars and as the basis of **VRCFaceTracking**'s avatar parameters.

 .. note::
-  For **VRChat** specific avatar parameters, refer to :ref:`Avatar Parameters`.
+  For **VRCFaceTracking** specific avatar parameters, refer to :ref:`Avatar Parameters`.

 ..
   .. list-table:: Example Shape Table